-- The expected stock price volatility is based on historical volatilities of comparable public entities within the Company's industry which were commensurate with the expected term assumption as described in SAB No. 107. - The risk-free interest rate is based on the interest rate payable on U.S. Treasury securities in effect at the time of grant for a period that is commensurate with the expected term. - The expected dividend yield is 0% because the Company has not historically paid, and does not expect, for the foreseeable future, to pay a dividend on its common stock. - As the Company's common stock has not been publicly traded, its board of directors has periodically estimated the fair value of the Company's common stock considering, among other things, contemporaneous valuations of its common stock prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants 2013 Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+- The expected term of employee stock options with service-based vesting is determined using the "simplified" method, as prescribed in SEC's Staff Accounting Bulletin (SAB) No. 107, whereby the expected life equals the arithmetic average of the vesting term and the original contractual term of the option due to the Company's lack of sufficient historical data.
+The expected term of nonemployee options is equal to the contractual term. - The expected stock price volatility is based on historical volatilities of comparable public entities within the Company's industry which were commensurate with the expected term assumption as described in SAB No. 107. - The risk-free interest rate is based on the interest rate payable on U.S. Treasury securities in effect at the time of grant for a period that is commensurate with the expected term. - The expected dividend yield is 0% because the Company has not historically paid, and does not expect for the foreseeable future to pay, a dividend on its common stock. - Prior to the Company's IPO, its board of directors had periodically estimated the fair value of the Company's common stock considering, among other things, contemporaneous valuations of its common stock prepared by an unrelated third-party valuation firm in accordance with the guidance provided by the American Institute of Certified Public Accountants 2013 Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+Since the closing of the IPO, the Company's board of directors has determined the per share value of the Company's common stock based on the closing price as reported by the NASDAQ Global Market on the date of the grant.